Equal Protection Clause: Affirmative action

 Affirmative action is the consideration of race, gender, or other factors, to benefit an underrepresented group or to address past injustices done to that group.
 Individuals who belong to the group are preferred over those who do not belong to the group, for example in educational admissions, hiring, promotions, awarding of contracts, and the like.
 Such action may be used as a "tie-breaker" if all other factors are inconclusive, or may be achieved through quotas, which allot a certain number of benefits to each group.

-During Reconstruction, Congress enacted race-conscious programs primarily to assist newly freed slaves who had personally been denied many advantages earlier in their lives.
+During Reconstruction, Congress enacted programs primarily to assist newly freed slaves who had personally been denied many advantages earlier in their lives, based on their former slave status, not necessarily their race or ethnicity.
 Such legislation was enacted by many of the same people who framed the Equal Protection Clause, though that clause did not apply to such federal legislation, and instead only applied to state legislation.
-Likewise, the Equal Protection Clause does not apply to private universities and other private businesses, which are free to practice affirmative action unless prohibited by federal statute or state law.
+However, now the Equal Protection Clause does apply to private universities and possibly other private businesses (particularly those who accept federal funds), in accordance with Students for Fair Admissions v.
+Harvard (2023).

 Several important affirmative action cases to reach the Supreme Court have concerned government contractors—for instance, Adarand Constructors v.
 Peña (1995) and City of Richmond v.
 J.A.
 Croson Co.
 (1989).
 But the most famous cases have dealt with affirmative action as practiced by public universities: Regents of the University of California v.
 Bakke (1978), and two companion cases decided by the Supreme Court in 2003, Grutter v.
 Bollinger and Gratz v.
 Bollinger.

 In Bakke, the Court held that racial quotas are unconstitutional, but that educational institutions could legally use race as one of many factors to consider in their admissions process.
 In Grutter and Gratz, the Court upheld both Bakke as a precedent and the admissions policy of the University of Michigan Law School.
 In dicta, however, Justice O'Connor, writing for the Court, said she expected that in 25 years, racial preferences would no longer be necessary.
 In Gratz, the Court invalidated Michigan's undergraduate admissions policy, on the grounds that unlike the law school's policy, which treated race as one of many factors in an admissions process that looked to the individual applicant, the undergraduate policy used a point system that was excessively mechanistic.